Meet The Team

 I moved to Cambridge in 2008 to take up a position on the Neonatal Unit at the Rosie Hospital and established a similar protocol of using the NBAS primarily with High Risk babies as a supportive early intervention prior to discharge home.
 Presentation of a poster at WAIHM Edinburgh 2014 highlighted this work.

 My focus has been working with families using NBAS/NBO on the unit and advocating for more training.
-Currently (2018) up to 20 healthcare professionals have trained or are in training in NBAS/ NBO at the Rosie, ranging from consultant neonatologists to nursery nurses.
+Up to 30 healthcare professionals have trained or are in training in NBAS/ NBO at the Rosie, ranging from consultant neonatologists to nursery nurses up to the time of my retirement in 2019.

 Libi Deller